JacobCote/EasyMD/README.md

 Implicit solvent simulations use a generalized Born based implicit solvent.

 Ligand charges are calculated using openbabel's python api.
 Forces for ligands are calculated using the openff-2.2.0 forcefield.

+### Trajectory Output Options

+**Periodic Boundary Conditions in Trajectories:**
+By default, EasyMD enforces periodic boundary conditions in DCD trajectory files (`--enforce-periodic-box`), which keeps molecules within the simulation box for cleaner visualization.
+This can be disabled using `--no-enforce-periodic-box` if you need the raw coordinates without periodic wrapping, which may be useful for certain analysis workflows or when working with analysis tools that handle periodic boundaries differently.

 EasyMD uses the CUDA toolkit for GPU acceleration if available.
 ## Roadmap